0815Sailsman/sml-edit/README.md

  - **objects** with arbitrary interaction possibilities.
 This will probably be the hardest thing to model later on.
 Maybe start out with just being able to interact once with every object to later be able to use them in conditions.
  - **npcs**.
 They will also be relatively complex, having different quest-progress states changing their locations, interactions and shop-inventory.
 Also simplify for now to single state -> just make them have a shop.

-## Roadmap for 0.2.0
- - [x] list of available connections doesn't show a connection just by saying its id => use name of 'to' instead!
- - [ ] Everything from refactoring backlog done
- - [ ] Written down concrete specs and requirements for this app
- - [ ] Write tests for these requirements

-## The big refactoring backlog
+## Roadmap for 0.2.0 - The big refactoring & some QOL
 - [ ] wrap shop item builder in own component
 - [x] Make map objects classes with easily-selectable interface implemented
   - [x] map from interface to class